ucsc/pantheon-workflow/README.md

 Pantheon also maintains `GIT` repos of each of these environments, which a developer may pull from and push to when developing in an local development environment such as WAMPP\MAMPP\LAMPP.
 (While all three environments are available via a `GIT` repo, it is _highly_ recommended that a developer only utilize the `DEV` repo.)

-From a local development standpoint, a significant drawback of this setup is that the Pantheon repositories are comprised of the _entire_ WordPress (or Drupal) install. (_almost_ the entire install -- Pantheon excludes the uploads directory, eg. `wp-content/uploads/` in WordPress).
+From a local development standpoint, a significant drawback of this setup is that the Pantheon repositories are comprised of the _entire_ WordPress (or Drupal) install. (_Almost_ the entire install -- Pantheon excludes the uploads directory, eg. `wp-content/uploads/` in WordPress -- more on that below.)

+The reason that this is a drawback is because this configuration does not allow a developer to develop a theme or plugin in a separate repository such as [Github](https://github.com).
+Pantheon will not permit the creation or cloning of additional repositories _within_ the larger repository of one's development site.